 Fortunately, at this time, Lonza had spare manufacturing capacity and so could deliver the early stages of production.
 This relationship did not last long but the experience provided the necessary impetus for the development of Lonza’s fine chemicals business.
 It was also an early sign of the company’s future move towards the healthcare industry.

 By the time the oil embargo ended in March 1974, oil prices had risen from $3 a barrel to almost $12.
 This was a huge shock to western economies and Switzerland was no exception.
-It imported oil and, along with many other countries, banned flying and driving on selected Sundays.
+It imported oil and along with many other countries, banned flying and driving on selected Sundays.
 Having grown for decades, energy consumption fell for five years from 1973 to 1978 and the economy shrank by 7.5% in 1975 and 1976.

 For much of the world, the 1980s heralded the beginning of the age we live in now, in terms of technology, as well as geopolitics and economics.
 The Cold War finally ended in 1989 with the fall of the Berlin Wall, while capitalism flourished in many developed markets.
 Companies started to focus on high value offerings and outsourcing and offshoring took off like never before.

 Technological change was accelerating too, with the first commercially available PC developed by IBM in 1981.
 At the same time, the protocols behind the World Wide Web were developed by Tim Berners Lee at CERN near Geneva in 1989, although most people would not hear about it until many years later.
 Transformation was not limited to the technology sector, the life sciences were changing too.
+Biotechnology was becoming a buzzword and pharmaceutical giants were delivering therapies and treatments at a new level of scale and complexity.

 During the early years of the decade, Lonza created a research group to apply its existing expertise in fine chemistry and organic substances to the biotech field.
-The goal was to both look at customer needs and explore new areas.
+The goal was both to look at customer needs and explore new areas.
 A focus was placed on interdisciplinary cooperation and innovation was driven in collaboration with academia.
 Over the course of the decade, Lonza became one of the world’s first custom manufacturers of biologically active pharmaceutical ingredients.

 In 1984, Lonza opened a new fine chemicals complex in Visp, a significant event that was attended by the Bishop of Sion.
 The company also applied technological advances to its existing activities and in 1984 it developed the “LONZADATA analysis system”.
 This system made it possible to determine the nutrient requirements of soils to ensure the optimum use of fertilizer.
 It subsequently led to a new peak in Lonza fertilizer production in the 1980s.

 Lonza continued to expand geographically with significant acquisitions in both Italy and the US.
 The US expansion involved the purchase of plants in Pennsylvania and Ohio for the production of fatty acids, esters, glycerine, hydantoins and special surfactants.
+As the biochemicals business began to grow and expand, Lonza began to rationalize its involvement in the electricity supply and distribution business.

 Other changes were afoot in the 1980s.
 An increase in government regulation of heavy industries led to a greater awareness of environmental impacts.
 As concerns came to light, Lonza began to take action to address its environmental issues.
 It reduced the emissions of the exhaust gases in its Visp hydroelectricity plant and reduced local air pollution levels by recycling the exhaust gases as fuel for the furnace.
 This allowed the feed water of the steam plant to be preheated, which improved air quality while saving energy.

+As Lonza evolved alongside changing environmental and economic agendas, the 1980s were very much a decade of transformation for the business.
 In 1980, Lonza would have been recognizable to those employees who had worked for it in the 1940s, but by the end of the decade the company would be more recognizable to its current employees.

 In the 1990s, some of today’s global problems, such as climate change and cybercrime, were not yet widely apparent, but many of the comforts and benefits of the modern world were already well established.
 Modern historians have characterized the 1990s as the decade of “Peace, Prosperity and the Internet” and this was a fair assessment for the corporate world.
 Many businesses embraced the acceleration of technological change and globalization, which supported sustained levels of economic growth across developed markets.